Fashion design: United States

 The United States is home to the largest, wealthiest, and most multi-faceted fashion industry.
 Most fashion houses in the United States are based in New York City, with a high concentration centered in the Garment District neighborhood.
 On the US west coast, there is also to a lesser extent a significant number of fashion houses in Los Angeles, where a substantial percentage of high fashion clothing manufactured in the United States is actually made.
-Miami has also emerged as a new fashion hub, especially in regards to swimwear and other beach-oriented fashion.
+Miami has also emerged as a new fashion hub, especially regarding swimwear and other beach-oriented fashion.
 A semi-annual event held every February and September, New York Fashion Week is the oldest of the four major fashion weeks held throughout the world.
 Parsons The New School for Design, located in the Greenwich Village neighborhood of Lower Manhattan in New York City, is considered one of the top fashion schools in the world.
 There are numerous fashion magazines published in the United States and distributed to a global readership.
 Examples include Vogue, Harper's Bazaar, and Cosmopolitan.

 American fashion design is highly diverse, reflecting the enormous ethnic diversity of the population, but is largely dominated by a clean-cut, urban, hip aesthetic, and often favors a more casual style, reflecting the athletic, health-conscious lifestyles of the suburban and urban middle classes.
 The annual Met Gala ceremony in Manhattan is widely regarded as the world's most prestigious haute couture fashion event and is a venue where fashion designers and their creations are celebrated.
 Social media is also a place where fashion is presented most often.
 Some influencers are paid huge amounts of money to promote a product or clothing item, where the business hopes many viewers will buy the product off the back of the advertisement.
 Instagram is the most popular platform for advertising, but Facebook, Snapchat, Twitter and other platforms are also used.
 In New York, the LGBT fashion design community contributes very significantly to promulgating fashion trends, and drag celebrities have developed a profound influence upon New York Fashion Week.

 Prominent American brands and designers include Calvin Klein, Ralph Lauren, Coach, Nike, Vans, Marc Jacobs, Tommy Hilfiger, DKNY, Tom Ford, Caswell-Massey, Michael Kors, Levi Strauss and Co., Estée Lauder, Revlon, Kate Spade, Alexander Wang, Vera Wang, Victoria's Secret, Tiffany and Co., Converse, Oscar de la Renta, John Varvatos, Anna Sui, Prabal Gurung, Bill Blass, Halston, Carhartt, Brooks Brothers, Stuart Weitzman, Diane von Furstenberg, J. Crew, American Eagle Outfitters, Steve Madden, Abercrombie and Fitch, Juicy Couture, Thom Browne, Guess, Supreme, and The Timberland Company.